 Mr. Tan is a 45-year-old man who experiences difficulty falling and staying asleep.
 The problem began after the passing of his sister, prior to which he had no sleep problems.
 His doctor prescribed him with a low-dose antidepressant, but Mr. Tan is unable to manage the side effects of drowsiness and dry mouth.
 Mr. Tan typically drinks about four cups of coffee daily and lately has resorted to drinking alcohol to help him sleep.

-Mr. Tan was diagnosed with adjustment sleep disorder, a temporary sleep problem which is often caused by stress, conflict, or change.
+Mr. Tan was diagnosed with an adjustment sleep disorder, a temporary sleep problem which is often caused by stress, conflict, or change.
 This type of insomnia only lasts until the individual copes with the stress, which is usually around two weeks to three months.
 Additionally, poor sleep hygiene (coffee, alcohol, nighttime stress) could be contributing to the problem.

 Treatment for Mr. Tan should include discussing his grief and symptoms of depression.
-Counselling may be needed.
+Counseling may be needed.
 Discuss sleep hygiene information with the patient.
 Change the type of antidepressant to something that Mr. Tan can tolerate, such as Ativan, and prescribe for a short period of around two weeks.

 Case Two: Ms. Suraya